Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Influence of the Atlantic Multidecadal Variability and spring soil moisture on heat waves with return times from 10 to 50 years

 The heat waves that we considered in the previous section are not really rare events.
-Indeed, the second definition gives one value of $\tilde{A}$ for each year, while for the first definition the fraction of years during which at least one heat wave occurs is consistently comprised between 50\% and 80\% for all models and land grid points (not shown).
-In this section we focus on rarer events with return time of a few decades.
-In \cref{sec:local_RT_plots} we use return time plots to see how the influence of the slow drivers evolves with the return time for a single grid point.
+Indeed, the second definition gives one value of $\tilde{A}$ for each year, while for the first definition the fraction of years during which at least one heat wave occurs is consistently comprised between 50\% and 80\% for all models and land grid points (\cref{fig:frac_HW_yearT9075}).
+This means that such heat waves occur every one or two years and are thus not so rare events.
+In this section, we focus on rarer events with return times of a few decades.
+In \cref{sec:local_RT_plots}, we use return time plots to see how the influence of the slow drivers evolves with the return time for a single grid point.
 However, this provides information only at a local level.
 To study extreme events at the European level, we introduce return time maps in \cref{sec:RT_maps}.
 Based on these maps, we study extreme events with return times ranging from 10 to 50 years.